telcoware/h2simple/README.md

 But the the http client/server code in nghttp2 pacakge are built on C++/boost, not for clean C users.

-So new HTTP2 stack layer for standalone C is built, named: h2 simple And goes with client and server simulator example code.
+So new HTTP2 stack layer for standalone C is built, named http2simple.
+And goes with client and server simulator example code.